Tracey Childs: Career

 Childs was married to her Howards' Way co-star Tony Anholt, from 1990 to 1998 and toured with him, Marc Sinden and Gemma Craven in Noël Coward's Private Lives throughout 1991 and into 1992.

 She starred opposite Matthew Kelly in Edward Albee's Who's Afraid of Virginia Woolf? at the Trafalgar Studios in London in March 2009.

 In 2010 and 2012, she appeared in BBC One's afternoon drama series Doctors.

 In 2013 she appeared in Series 1 of the ITV drama Broadchurch as Chief Superintendent Elaine Jenkinson, head of the Broadchurch police.

 Childs currently works as Executive Producer at the Mercury Theatre Colchester.

 Doctor Who audio plays

 In October 2001, Childs appeared in the Big Finish Doctor Who audiobook Colditz.
-This audiobook introduced Childs as the character of Klein.
+This audiobook introduced Childs as the character of Elizabeth Klein.
 In the story, the Seventh Doctor and Ace are caught intruding in Colditz Castle in October 1944, where they meet Klein, a Nazi scientist.

 Childs then returned to the part of Klein a further three times: in January–March 2010, for a trilogy of stories featuring the Seventh Doctor; in October 2012 for UNIT: Dominion; and in July–September 2013 for another trilogy of tales.
 She reprised the role again in the story Warlock's Cross, which was released in November 2018.